Homotopy Reconstruction via the Cech Complex and the Vietoris-Rips Complex: Introduction

-To guarantee that the topological approximation based on the data points recovers correctly the homotopy type of $\mathbb{X}$, it is necessary that the data points are dense and close to the target space, and that the radius parameter used for constructing the \v{C}ech complex or the Rips complex be of appropriate size.
-The condition is usually expressed as the parameter being lower bounded by a constant times the Hausdorff distance between the target space and the data points, and upper bounded by another constant times a measure of the size of the topological features of the target space.
-This condition has been extensively studied.
-Originally, the topological feature size was expressed in terms of the reach of $\mathbb{X}$: such condition for the \v{C}ech complex is studied in \cite{ChazalL2008,NiyogiSW2008}.
-Subsequently, the notion of $\mu$-reach was put forward to allow for more general target spaces: the condition for the \v{C}ech complex is studied in \cite{AttaliLS2013, ChazalCSL2009}, and the condition for the Rips complex is studied in \cite{AttaliLS2013}.
-Also, the radii parameters are generalized to vary across the data points in \cite{ChazalL2008}.
+The conditions require the offset $r$ to be lower bounded by a constant times the Hausdorff distance between the target space and the data points, and upper bounded by another constant times a measure of the size of the topological features of the target space.
+Originally, the topological feature size was described as a sufficiently small number, for the Vietoris-Rips complex in \cite{Hausmann1995,Latschev2001}.
+Then, the topological feature size was expressed in terms of the reach of $\mathbb{X}$: see, for the \v{C}ech complex, in \cite{ChazalL2008,NiyogiSW2008}.
+Subsequently, the notion of $\mu$-reach was put forward to allow for more general target spaces: the condition for the \v{C}ech complex is studied in \cite{AttaliLS2013, ChazalCL2009}, and the condition for the Vietoris-Rips complex is studied in \cite{AttaliLS2013}.
+Also, the radii parameters are allowed to vary across the data points in \cite{ChazalL2008}.
+For the case when the target space equals the data points, the conditions for the \v{C}ech complex or the Vietoris-Rips complex is studied in \cite{AdamaszekAF2018,AdamsM2019}.
+When the offset $r$ is beyond the topological feature size so that the homotopy equivalence does not hold, the homotopy type of the Vietoris-Rips complex was studied for the circle in \cite{AdamaszekA2017}.

-In this paper, we derive conditions under which the homotopy type of the target space is correctly recovered via the \v{C}ech complex or the Rips complex, in terms of the Hausdorff distance and the $\mu$-reach of the target space.
+In this paper, we derive conditions under which the homotopy type of the target space is correctly recovered via the \v{C}ech complex or the Vietoris-Rips complex, in terms of the Hausdorff distance and the $\mu$-reach of the target space.
 To tackle this problem, we provide two novel theoretical results.
 First, we describe sufficient conditions under which any non-empty intersection of finitely many Euclidean balls intersected with a set of positive reach is contractible, so that the Nerve theorem applies for the restricted \v{C}ech complex.
-Second, we demonstrate the homotopic equivalence of a positive $\mu$-reach set and its offsets.
-These results are new and interesting in its own as well.
+Second, we demonstrate the homotopy equivalence of a positive $\mu$-reach set and its offsets.
+These results are new and of independent interest.